anttih/psc-pane/README.md

 Auto reloading compiler for PureScript inspired by [ghcid](https://github.com/ndmitchell/ghcid).

-`psc-pane` watches directories for changes and invokes a build command (`pulp build` by default) when a change occurs.
+`psc-pane` watches your source files for changes and compiles them using psc-ide-server.
+Whenever the file you changed has no erros or warnings it will run a full rebuild of your project (`pulp build` by default).
 Only one error is displayed at a time and the output is made to fit the window (only height currently).

 ### Installation